 AI is used in credit card decision making to make quick and accurate decisions by drawing on vast pools of data.
 It is used in fraud prevention by studying the patterns of customers and flagging any unusual behavior.
 There are jobs that humans do that could be done by AI however this area has largely remained unexplored in the sector.
 Embracing it would see huge cost reductions.
 For example, Robotic Process Automation, which is being sold by technology companies like IBM, could be used to handle time-consuming tasks using software robots and AI.

-There are barriers which limit the sector from achieving its full potential in AI.
-Management may be risk averse, especially when investing in AI is a long-term investment that would see benefit in the future.
+There are barriers that limit the sector from achieving its full potential in AI.
+Management may be risk averse, especially when investing in AI is a long-term investment that would see benefits in the future.
 Training is also another issue, not just sourcing the AI skills, but training staff to make room for such technology.
 The way in which data is structured across various infrastructures also makes it more difficult to implement AI.
-Critical issues of data privacy, cyber security and ethical implications also need scrutiny.
+Critical issues of data privacy, cyber security, and ethical implications also need scrutiny.

 Smart analytics to better understand customers

 With the aim of providing better customer service and to create an enhanced customer experience, many industries such as pharmaceuticals have tapped into smart analytics.
 Mining for customer data to create a complete picture of the customer’s needs, advanced analytics has contributed to major growth in organizations who have taken advantage of this technology to market products and services catering to customer needs.